 While the S.I.C.A.F. is exempt from income tax, the profits arising from investments carried out by the S.I.C.A.F. are taxed at the level of its investors through the application of a withholding tax.
 The withholding tax rate will depend on tax residence and subjective status of the investor.
 The dividend exemption and the participation exemption rules are not applicable to a S.I.C.A.F.

-Consequently, the absence of specific transitional rules exposes a holding company to risk of transformation into a S.I.C.A.F.
-This could lead to immediate taxation of all unrealized gains on its assets because the transformation of a corporation into a "non-commercial" entity is a taxable event in Italy.79
+The voluntary transformation of a holding into a S.I.C.A.F. (authorized by the Bank of Italy) leads to immediate taxation of all unrealized gains on its assets because the transformation of a corporation into a "non-commercial" entity is a taxable event in Italy.84